dross1-dross1/auto-mc/docs/plan.md

 ## Scope guardrails (to keep this shippable)

 - Fewer features, rock-solid basics.
-- Deterministic first; LLM only after it works without it.
+- Deterministic only; explicit chat commands and schemas (no LLM).
 - Clear messages over clever abstractions.
 - Safe to run twice; don’t depend on lucky timing.